django/deps/draft/email-providers.md

   property.

-  In addition, the `BaseEmailBackend` will report any unexpected `**kwargs` as unknown `EMAIL_PROVIDERS` OPTIONS with an `InvalidEmailProvider` error.
+  In addition, the `BaseEmailBackend` will report any unexpected `**kwargs` as unknown `MAILERS` OPTIONS via an `InvalidMailer` error.
 This is meant to provide a more helpful error message than Python's default `TypeError` for unknown arguments.

 * Django's built-in email backends are updated following the guidance for [upgrading third-party EmailBackend